magnusstubman/liveblogging/webrebels/live.md

 I want to be able to use a gamepad to access webapps - I dont want to use the analogue stick to move a pointer around on the screen to click on links.
 Demo: guitarheros drums to access marketplace.com "natively"

+Moral: use action buttons to trigger specific events

+#### visual interaction
+Gestues through webcam to navigate websites - swipe back/forward

+#### Audio interaction
+e.g. google search with speach
+... some security issues. if you enable microphone once in chrome, all subdomains will forever have access.

+The browser can also taclk back - web speech API

+´´´
+var u = new SpeechSynthesisUtterance();
+u.text = "Hello web rebels!";
+speechSynthesis.speak(u);
+´´´

+Make your webapp offer to read the text for the user

+swipe, play, tilt, shake, wave, punch, touch, type listen, press, click, speak <- greatly enhancess accessability

+You can't dictate how users are going to interact with your site.
+We are the people who decide which direction the web is gonna go in.
+Be boring about it - dont do big exciting things.
+We build boring sites for boring companies who want boring designs.
+Just grab a couple of hours and add one interesting features to one of those boring sites.
+DOnt try to build massive beautiful apps.
+We dont get to do that.

+We get to make things a little bit better.
+The audience is not the webrebels audience.
+So be boring.